 Terms to describe Canon lenses

-Canon produce an extremely wide range of lenses for their EOS cameras.
-This married with the ranges produced by Sigma, Tamron and Tokina gives Canon owners an enormous range of Canon Fit SLR Lenses.
-The abbreviations used by Canon are as below.
+Canon produces an extremely wide range of lenses for their EOS cameras.
+This married with the ranges produced by Sigma, Tamron, and Tokina gives Canon owners an enormous range of Canon Fit SLR Lenses.

 EF: Electronic Focus.
 Lens mount fits the entire Canon EOS DSLR range.